nullptre/single-sand/README.md

 # Restrictions

-As any of event-loop emplementations it requires single event handler is short-running.
+As any of event-loop emplementations it is required that a single event handler is short-running.
 While developing an app this has to be kept in mind, otherwise the handler may prevent other handlers to execute.
 All long-runnint cumputations have to be executed outside the event loop.
 There are several ways to do that: the simplest Task.Run or more advanced like delegating the task to remote